 Great Colors

 Truly, I was at a loss on what to do with the yarn.
-I loved the color combination, but was struggling with what to make.
+I loved the color combination, it is a medium weight yarn and I was struggling with what to make.
 The only thing I knew was that I wanted to use the yarn and her crochet hook to make something to give to the family.

 After thinking for a few weeks, I decided to try making a granny square afghan.
 There are many great patterns available and examples.
 However, I learned from the very clear and detailed tutorial on this site The Humble Granny Square.